spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 * Replicated Blueprint events
 * RPC validation

-## Static component replication
+## Static subobject replication

-The SpatialOS Unreal GDK supports only one instance of each type of static component replication for components owned by an Actor.
+The SpatialOS Unreal GDK supports only one instance of each type of static subobject replication for objects owned by an Actor.
+This includes components.
 For example, an Actor can have one `FooComponent` but not two `FooComponent`s.

-Properties and RPCs within components have the same support as an Actor’s properties and RPCs.
+Properties and RPCs within subobjects have the same support as an Actor’s properties and RPCs.

-> The SpatialOS Unreal GDK does not yet support dynamic component replication.
+> The SpatialOS Unreal GDK does not yet support dynamic subobject replication.

 ## Property handover